 To be honest, I am feeling cold 🥶 while staring at my desktop screen.

-Xsnow initially was released for the macOS system in 1984.
-This day, it is available to install on Unix and Linux systems.
+Xsnow was first released in 1984 for the macOS operating system.
+Today, it is also available to install on your Unix and Linux systems.

 Table of Contents